-WHY GO: Once a grungy fisherman’s paradise, Lewes DE (pronounced “Lewis”) has upscaled to a funky, fun, culinary destination.
+WHY GO: Once a fisherman’s paradise, Lewes DE (pronounced “Lewis”) has upscaled to a funky, fun, culinary destination.
 Both a resort and residential town, Lewes is now a favorite with retirees wishing to downscale space and spending, but not lifestyle.

 Things to Do in Lewes DE

-This added weight was the ship’s undoing, as it approached the shoals off of Lewes in a storm in 1798 and went down right off Cape Henelopen.
+This added weight was the ship’s undoing.
+As it approached the shoals off of Lewes in a storm in 1798, it went down right off Cape Henlopen.
 The sloop was believed to have just captured a Spanish ship, and rumors spread that the DeBraak was laden with chests of Spanish gold.

-The recovery, in 1986, became a huge international media event, and though the treasure hunters found no gold, they did manage to botch the recovery of the DeBraak’s fragile hull – the only wooden remains of a British ship from that era ever recovered – bringing it to the surface in just 3 ½ minutes.
+The recovery, in 1986, became a huge international media event.
+Although the treasure hunters found no gold, they did manage to botch the recovery of the DeBraak’s fragile hull.
+The only wooden remains of a British ship from that era ever recovered, they heaved it to the surface in just 3 ½ minutes.

 Upstairs, you’ll find more artifacts from the DeBraak and other merchant ships, as well as the drawings of an Archeological Illustrator.
 Sometimes, an artist sees details missed in photos.
 If you time it right, you’ll see this artist carefully at work.
 Open June-Sept.
 Mon-Sat 10-4:30, free.

 Lewes runs a slew of fantastically engaging history tours given on foot, by trolley, on kayak or water taxi.
 Life In Lewes Tour covers 3 centuries through six Historical Society buildings.
 The Water Taxi Tour brings visitors out to the 1880 East End Lighthouse.